-- a. a natural person, the State Party of nationality or citizenship of the investor in accordance with the laws and regulations of that State Party; - a legal or juridical person, the State Party of incorporation or registration of the investor in accordance with the laws and regulations of that State Party.

-"Host State" means the State Party where the investment is made, undertaken or located.
+- a. a natural person, the State Party of nationality or citizenship of the investor in accordance with the laws and regulations of that State Party; - b. a legal or juridical person, the State Party of incorporation or registration of the investor in accordance with the laws and regulations of that State Party. - "Host State" means the State Party where the investment is made, undertaken or located. - "Investment" means an enterprise or company, as defined in this Article, which is established, acquired or expanded in conformity with the laws and regulations of a host State Party by an investor for the purposes of creating lasting economic value in the territory of that State Party.